pactus-project/pactus.org/docs/learn/crypto.md

 combined into one single aggregated signature, so that the overall size does not grow beyond one signature.

-## Address conversion
+## Address

 Address in Zarb is 21 bytes.
-The first bye of the address describes the type of cryptographic algorithm and the rest of 20 bytes are the public key hash.
+The first bye of the address describes the type of cryptographic algorithm and the rest of 20 bytes are the hash of public key.
 (RIPEMD-160 after Blake2b):

 ```go
 AddressBytes = <SIG_TYPE> + RIPEMD160(Blake2b(PublicKey))